Online Reputation Management in 2024

 Another tool we like to use is BrightLocal.
 This platform is our local SEO Swiss army knife.
 With it, we’re able to monitor local performance, correct or gain more listings across the web, and monitor and request reviews.
 Their interactive review tool allows you to create a review dashboard and a personalized template that can be sent to customers via email, text, in-store device, or direct link (flyers, receipts, etc).

 One of the best parts of this platform is its ability to link directly to online profiles.
 For example, say someone leaves positive feedback for your business.
-The tool allows the customer to then copy that feedback and post it directly to your Google My Business, Yelp, Avvo, or Facebook profiles in just a couple of clicks.
+The tool allows the customer to then copy that feedback and post it directly to your Google Business Profiles, Yelp, Avvo, or Facebook profiles in just a couple of clicks.
 As the reviews come in, you can monitor the overall campaign performance and see who left their feedback and where.

 The tools we chose work well to deliver value to our clients.
 There are plenty of other choices to manage your reputation goals.